 The National Organiser of Heritage Open Days has announced that "...they WILL happen on 11-20 September, though the format will be revised.

 "The founding principles of the festival remain the same, a free event with local stories at its heart.
 In view of the ongoing and fluid context though, we need to adapt the format".

 Here in Danbury we hope to be able to develop an on-line presentation that fits with this year's Hidden Nature theme.

 We are working with Alan Pamphilon, the Chelmsford organiser, who many of you know, to get this produced.

 Follow this site to keep up to date.

-On Thursday 24th September at 8pm at the Danbury Sports and Social Centre, Eve's Corner.
+It was scheduled to be on Thursday 24th September at the Danbury Sports and Social Centre, Eve's Corner.

 Thursday 26th November, 8pm at the Danbury Sports and Social Centre , Eve's Corner.

 Danbury Society AGM 2020